As cities reopen and roads get busier, traffic reporters are back on their game

 Traffic is an all-American nuisance.
 We love building suburbs so much that we now assign numbers to the rings.
 We send office workers to both city centers and big, glassy office parks.
 Unlike many countries in Europe and Asia, we don’t embrace mass transit and biking to work.

 The car crunch started to increase as automobile radios grew more common; they provided entertainment while driving.
-Along with it came the push to use your car for shopping, commuting and every activity in between, due to suburbanization, white flight, and deft automotive-industry advertising in the 1950s.
+Along with it came the push to use your car for shopping, commuting, and every activity in between, due to suburbanization, white flight, and deft automotive-industry advertising in the 1950s.
 Previously, driving was primarily for weekend recreation.

 Six decades later and the long ribbons of brake lights that begat traffic reporters vanished, leaving behind Alex Lee, a reporter on several stations in New York and New Jersey; KNX 1070 Los Angeles airborne reporter Scott Burt; and all the traffic journalists in areas with less notorious commutes.